eliotn/p1xt-guide-implementation/thingsILearned.md

+## 9/29/2017
+- Background repeat needs to be no-repeat.

 ## 9/16/2017
 - Flexbox is useful for keeping the correct margins while requesting 1/3 or 2/3 of the text container
 - The command for flex dimensions is flex: